 - A 64% reduction in injury severity rate, translating to an almost 70% reduction in Workers’ Compensation payouts

-When starting out with HOP, they set an initial goal to no longer have any significant incidents – and this has been achieved.
+When starting with HOP, they set an initial goal to no longer have any significant incidents – and this has been achieved.
 Understandably, there are still incidents, but since implementing HOP, the nature of those incidents has changed.
-They are no longer having large incidents, and any injuries sustained are much more minor.
+They no longer have significant incidents, and any injuries sustained are minor.

-From a holistic reflection of how safety is progressing in the business, the lead indicators have been the most outstanding.
+The lead indicators have been the most outstanding from a holistic reflection of how safety is progressing in the business.

-HOP has enabled a significant shift in their training model, which is now done through verification of competency methods and one-on-one conversations on the floor, rather than traditional classroom training.
+HOP has enabled a significant shift in its training model.
+This model is now done by verifying competency methods and one-on-one conversations on the floor rather than traditional classroom training.

-Looking at the number of reported hazards and near misses, they exceeded their target by over 40%, with a 99% close-out rate of actions arising from those hazards and Learning Teams within the year.
+Looking at the number of reported hazards and near misses, they exceeded their target by over 40%.
+Significantly, with a 99% close-out rate of actions arising from those hazards and Learning Teams within the year.